 The starting Trigger frame is an MU-RTS Trigger frame, BSRP Trigger frame or BQRP Trigger frame that includes a User Info field with the AID12 subfield equal to the 12 LSBs of the AID of the STA (see 26.5.3.2.1 (General)) in dynamic SM power save mode.

 The STA shall, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field), 9.4.2.157.3 (Supported VHT-MCS and NSS Set field) and 9.4.2.242 (HE Capabilities element)) and operat-ing mode (see 11.41 (Notification of operating mode changes) and 26.9 (Operating mode indication)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
-The STA switches to the multiple receive chain mode when it receives the Trigger frame addressed to it and switches back immediately when the frame exchange sequence ends.
+The STA switches to the multiple receive chain mode when it receives the Trigger frame addressed to it as defined above (#21210) and switches back immediately when the frame exchange sequence ends.

 NOTE—A Trigger frame always solicits an immediate response.